top 0

 Kona

 Tucked away in the corner of Tai Hang, Kona is a modern izakaya that makes us want to go back for a meal every week!
-With a penchant for using luxurious ingredients in their dishes without charging unreasonable prices, dishes like the Sea Urchin with Lobster Broth Jelly and Egg Sabayon ($168) is the perfect starter to stimulate your taste buds—just let the strong umami flavour and the aroma of lobster envelope you in a warm embrace.
-Their signature is none other than the A4 Wagyu Beef Bowl with Sukiyaki Sauce and Summer Truffle ($168), served with a generous portion of rice to go with the marbled wagyu beef—irresistible!
+With a penchant for using luxurious ingredients in its dishes without charging unreasonable prices, the kurage jellyfish with lemon marinade is the perfect starter to stimulate your taste buds—just let the strong umami flavour envelope you in a warm embrace.
+Its signature is none other than the A4 Wagyu beef bowl with sukiyaki sauce and summer truffle, served with a generous portion of rice to go with the marbled Wagyu beef—irresistible!

 Kona, G/F, 16 Lin Fa Kung Street West, Tai Hang | (+852) 2881 6339